shawnhankim/cori-nginx/nginx-docker/04-status-zone-with-api-key-client-name/README.md

-# Metrics Per-Location with API Key on NGINX Plus
+# Metrics Per-Location with API Key w/ API Client Name on NGINX Plus

 ## Creating a Docker Image of NGINX Plus
 - Create a [Docerfile](./Dockerfile).